 Pierre also helps lead the firm’s healthcare litigation practice, representing an array of clients in the healthcare industry.
 This includes representing a hospital in litigation against a JOA system; representing parties in False Claims Act litigation and related investigations; representing a drug manufacturer in a pharmaceutical products liability MDL; and representing managed care organizations in a variety of provider-based litigation.
 Pierre has successfully handled a class action concerning a non-par provider’s prompt pay claims (obtaining summary judgment on ERISA and Medicare claims before defeating class certification), successfully defeated a TRO in an action brought by an MSO against an MAO related to contract termination and prevailed in arbitration over a pharmacy termination based on fraud, waste and abuse issues.
 He is often engaged to assist healthcare clients with business and structural issues, either in litigation or in litigation-avoidance counseling.

 Pierre brings a pragmatic touch to often-difficult situations in healthcare disputes, ascertaining the client’s goals early on in order to forge the appropriate litigation or negotiation strategy.
 Pierre’s experience and expertise in this area has prompted the American Arbitration Association to invite him to join the AAA as an arbitrator focused on commercial and healthcare disputes.

 Pierre has been included in Chambers USA each year since 2010.
-He was selected for inclusion in Ohio Super Lawyers – Rising Stars, a distinction that recognizes lawyers under the age of 40 or those in practice for 10 years or less.
-He has been listed in The Best Lawyers in America since 2013 and as a future star in Ohio by Benchmark: Litigation.
+He is included in Ohio Super Lawyers, has been listed in The Best Lawyers in America since 2013 and noted as a future star in Ohio by Benchmark: Litigation.